You have just been told that you need

 Dallas, TX 75032

-Offers Fertility Center of Dallas IVF Refund Program.
+Offers the Fertility Center of Dallas IVF Refund Program

 April Gago, M.D.